YuriGor/deepdash/docs/index.md

 require('deepdash')(_);
 // or cherry-pick method you only need and mix it into Lodash require('deepdash/addFilterDeep')(_);
-// or cherry-pick method separately if you don't want to mutate Lodash instantne const filterDeep = require('deepdash/getFilterDeep')(_);
+// or cherry-pick method separately if you don't want to mutate Lodash instance const filterDeep = require('deepdash/getFilterDeep')(_);
 // If you don't need Lodash - there is standalone version const deepdash = require('deepdash/standalone')(_); // full